mohitsinha/aspirethemes.github.io/_docs/magaz-ghost.md

 * `partials/footer.hbs`
 * `partials/header.hbs`

-Ghost 0.8.0 supports adding Facebook and Twitter profile urls from the admin panel, go to **Settings > General** and add your URLs, and this will update the Facebook and Twitter URLs in the locations mentioned above, other social media URLs you can add it from the files.
+Ghost 0.8.0 supports adding Facebook and Twitter profile URLs from the admin panel, go to **Settings > General** and add your URLs, and this will update the Facebook and Twitter URLs in the locations mentioned above, other social media URLs you can add it from the files.

 The theme is using [Evil Icons](http://evil-icons.io/), which contains very simple and clean icons.
 Here you can find a list of the social media icons to use: